Ludwig Hahn: Later service with the SS

-In November 1944, Hahn departed Warsaw and returned to Germany.
+In November 1944, Hahn departed Warsaw and returned to Germany where he was posted to the Western Front.
 He was stationed in the town of Cochem and was appointed commander of Einsatzgruppe L which was attached to the German Sixth Panzer Army during the Battle of the Bulge.
-After the failure of the Ardennes offensive, Hahn was transferred to Army Group Vistula on the Eastern Front to serve as a delegate for the SiPo and SD on the general staff of SS-Obergruppenführer Carl Oberg during the Vistula-Oder offensive.
+After the failure of the Ardennes offensive, Hahn was transferred to Army Group Vistula on the Eastern Front to serve as a representative of the SiPo and the SD on the general staff of SS-Obergruppenführer Carl Oberg during the Vistula-Oder offensive.
 In February 1945, he was reassigned to Dresden, where he briefly served as Stabsführer (chief of staff) to SS-Gruppenführer Ludolf von Alvensleben, the Higher SS and Police Leader for the Elbe.

-Hahn was next appointed Commander of the SiPo and SD for the city of Wiesbaden in March, 1945.
-However, he was quickly displaced from this position after the city fell to the Allies and instead took over as Commander of the SiPo and SD for Gau Westphalia-North.
-Hahn was also charged with overseeing the security detail for Gauleiter Alfred Meyer.
-During the final weeks of the war Hahn and his staff fled to Hessisch-Oldendorf to escape the Allied advance.
-He was taken prisoner by the British Army on April 12, 1945 but successfully escaped from custody shortly afterward.
+Hahn was next appointed KdS for the city of Wiesbaden in March 1945.
+However, he was quickly displaced from this position when the city fell to the Allies and was instead dispatched to Münster, where he took over as KdS for Gau Westphalia-North.
+Hahn was also tasked with overseeing the security detail for Gauleiter Alfred Meyer.
+During the closing weeks of the war, Hahn and his staff fled to Hessisch-Oldendorf to escape the Allied advance.
+He was taken prisoner by the British Army on 12 April 1945 but successfully escaped from custody shortly afterward.

 Postwar life

 Hahn remained in Germany after 1945 and went into hiding in Bad Eilsen in the British occupation zone, working for several years as a laborer and farmhand.
 He later moved to Wuppertal where he worked as a salesman with the textile company of Scharpenack & Teschenmacher.
 He resumed using his real name in 1949.
-At a denazification hearing in 1950, Hahn's wife Charlotte falsely claimed to British authorities that her husband had been taken prisoner by the Russians and deported, prompting the British Army to end its war crimes investigation of him.
+At a denazification hearing in 1950, Hahn's wife Charlotte falsely claimed to British authorities that her husband had been taken prisoner by the Russians and deported to the Soviet Union, prompting the British Army to close its ongoing war crimes investigation of him.

 Afterward, Hahn would go on to pursue a successful postwar career as an insurance broker in West Germany.
 In 1951 his father-in-law arranged for him to take a position as Deputy Director for Organizational Matters with the Hanover branch of Karlsruher Lebensversicherung A.G.
-He rose to the office of branch manager in 1955.
+He rose to the office of Branch Manager in 1955.
 Hahn and his family relocated to Hamburg in 1958 where he had been hired as head of the life insurance division of Hans Rudolf Schmidt & Co.
 GmbH.
-The family settled in a comfortable home in the suburb of Bonningstedt.
+The family settled in a comfortable home in the borough of Bahrenfeld.